After reading this guide, you will:

 Cons:

-Action-chain setup is overkill for a quick resize
+Action-chain setup is overkill for a quick one-off resize

 Steeper first-run learning curve than dedicated resizers

 Verdict: Best for cross-platform users who batch often and want one toolkit for everything.
-Our take: enormously capable, though you should plan to spend a session learning it.
+Best for: a Mac-and-Windows shop that wants the same resize recipe on both.

-5. Icecream Image Resizer - Best for quick social-media presets
+5. Microsoft PowerToys Image Resizer - best quick right-click resize

 Icecream Image Resizer is the friendly, drag-and-drop option for casual resizing.
-It ships ready-made presets for social platforms, detects portrait against landscape automatically, and adds watermarks.
-That makes it painless for someone resizing a handful of photos for Instagram or email.
-Reviewers praise the simple interface.
-The catch is a thin feature set.
-It supports only six common formats, tops out at TIFF, and skips camera RAW and HEIC entirely.
-The free tier also caps batch size.
+It ships ready-made presets for social platforms, detects portrait against landscape automatically, and adds watermarks, so it is painless for someone resizing a handful of photos for Instagram or email.
+The catch is a thin feature set: it supports only a few common formats, skips camera RAW and HEIC, and the free tier caps batch size.

 Pros: